-The objective of the VSTS is to reduce preventable death and permanent disability and improve patient outcomes by matching the needs of injured patients to an appropriate level of treatment in a safe and timely manner.
+The objective of the VSTS is to reduce preventable mortality and improve the outcomes of severely injured patients by matching their needs to an appropriate level of treatment in a safe and timely manner.

-The VSTS aims to ensure that as many major trauma patients as possible receive their definitive care at a major trauma service (MTS) or equivalent specialist trauma service (the Austin Hospital for spinal cord trauma and the Metropolitan Neurological services for older patients with isolated head injuries).
-Non-major trauma patients, once identified, should remain in a local facility where their care can best be managed inclusive of family and local support services.
+The VSTS aims to ensure that as many major trauma patients as possible receive their definitive care at a major trauma service (MTS) or equivalent specialist trauma service (the Austin Hospital for spinal cord trauma and the Metropolitan Neurological services (MNS) for older patients with isolated head injuries).

-There is clear evidence that the VSTS has been highly effective in improving the clinical management and outcomes of major trauma patients.
+There is clear evidence that the VSTS has been highly effective in improving the clinical management and outcomes of major trauma patients, with continued improvements achieved.

 Key elements of the VSTS that underpin its success include: